Project Description

 Parkway Sommerville Center

-The Learning Garden added a 3,700 sf outdoor classroom at the east side of the existing Parkway Sommerville Center, providing a safe, comfortable and educational space outside of school hours for the Center’s at-risk student population.
-The garden includes a shade structure, seating, pathways, trees and plantings to support and facilitate instruction for the Center’s youth development curriculum.
+The Learning Garden added a 3,700-square-foot outdoor classroom, providing a safe, comfortable and educational space outside of school hours for the Center’s at-risk student population.
+The garden includes a shade structure, seating, pathways, trees and plants to support and facilitate instruction for the youth development curriculum.

 Client